-- Provider that we do not approve for the given service or that is not defined in our Definitions chapter as a Provider. - Professional who provides services as part of his or her education or training program. - Immediate Family Member or yourself. - Veterans Administration Facility treating a serviceconnected disability. - Out-of-Network Provider unless appropriate services are not available with a Network Provider and you have received Prior Approval for those services. - Provider practicing outside the scope of that Provider's license or certification. - Provider whose participation with Blue Cross has been terminated within the last three years unless their participation has been reinstated.
+- Provider that we do not approve for the given service or that is not defined in our Definitions chapter as a Provider. - Professional who provides services as part of his or her education or training program. - Immediate Family Member or yourself. - Veterans Administration Facility treating a service-connected disability. - Out-of-Network Provider if we require use of a Network Provider as a condition for coverage under your Contract unless appropriate services are not available with a Network Provider and you have received Prior Approval for those services. - Provider practicing outside the scope of that Provider's license or certification. - Provider whose participation with Blue Cross has been terminated within the last three years, unless their participation has been reinstated.